aavegotchi/aavegotchi-wiki/posts/en/ghst.md

 Here are all the current and future uses for GHST:

-  * <b>Earn raffle tickets for a chance to win wearables:</b> <a href="https://aavegotchi.com/stake"> Stake your GHST</a> to earn FRENS, <a href="https://aavegotchi.com/shop"> Convert your FRENS</a> to raffle tickets, <a href="https://aavegotchi.com/raffle"> Enter the raffle</a> and pray the holy VRF frog to <a href="https://aavegotchi.medium.com/anon-and-the-green-ticket-5776969b3a69">be as lucky as this anon.</a></
+  * **Earn raffle tickets for a chance to win wearables:** <a href="https://aavegotchi.com/stake"> Stake your GHST</a> to earn FRENS, <a href="https://aavegotchi.com/shop"> Convert your FRENS</a> to raffle tickets, <a href="https://aavegotchi.com/raffle"> Enter the raffle</a> and pray the holy VRF frog to <a href="https://aavegotchi.medium.com/anon-and-the-green-ticket-5776969b3a69">be as lucky as this anon.</a>

-  * <b>Earn ETH:</b> Our frens at OpenSea have made things easy for you to buy and sell NFTs. <a href="https://opensea.io/assets/aavegotchi-frens-raffle-tickets">Raffle tickets can be sold </a>, <a href="https://opensea.io/assets/aavegotchi-wearable-vouchers">Wearables can be sold</a>, and of course Aavegotchis themselves will be saleable.
+  * **Earn ETH:** Our frens at [OpenSea](https://opensea.io/) have made things easy for you to buy and sell NFTs. <a href="https://opensea.io/assets/aavegotchi-frens-raffle-tickets">Raffle tickets can be sold </a>, <a href="https://opensea.io/assets/aavegotchi-wearable-vouchers">Wearables can be sold</a>, and of course Aavegotchis themselves will be saleable.

-  * <b>Soon... summon an Aavegotchi.</b> You might want to summon an Aavegotchi to play Aavegotchi.
+  * **Soon... summon an Aavegotchi.** You might want to summon an Aavegotchi to play Aavegotchi.
 Buy a portal and chose 1 out of 10 Aavegotchis randomly generated.
 The initial price set for a portal is 100 GHST.
-As always, players will decide <a href="https://wiki.aavegotchi.com/en/dao">through the DAO</a> if this is a fair price.
+As always, players will decide [through the DAO](/posts/dao) if this is a fair price.
 Mainnet sooooon, <a href="https://testnet.aavegotchi.com/portals">test it on Kovan.</a>

-  * <b>Soon... dress your Aavegotchi.</b> Your Aavegotchi has high fashion standards, make it feel special and it will give it back to you.
-It is pretty likely that Aavegotchis with the rarest traits and wearables will be the most valuable.<
+  * **Soon... dress your Aavegotchi.** Your Aavegotchi has high fashion standards, make it feel special and it will give it back to you.
+It is pretty likely that Aavegotchis with the rarest traits and wearables will be the most valuable.

-  * <b>Soon... enhance the <a href="https://wiki.aavegotchi.com/fr/metaverse">REALM</a>.</b> Stake GHST and unlock parcel features within the REALM.
+  * **Soon... enhance the [REALM](/posts/metaverse).** Stake GHST and unlock parcel features within the REALM.
 REALM is a 2D pixelated metaverse for Aavegotchis, where Aavegotchis can encounter each other, participate in mini-games, call smart contracts, and participate in governance of the AavegotchiDAO.
 In addition to building out their parcel visually using a parcel editor, REALM holders will also be able to call smart contracts directly from their parcels, unlocking an entire new universe of possibilities.